damianwajer/wordpress-git-svn-release/README.md

          $ cd /var/www/mydevsite/wp-content/plugins/myplugin

+1. Prepare the changelog for the new release in `readme.txt`.

+         $ vi readme.txt

-1. Prepare the new release version in `readme.txt` and your plugin's main PHP file.
+1. Prepare the new release version (e.g., `1.0`) in `readme.txt` and your plugin's main PHP file.

          $ vi readme.txt
          $ vi myplugin.php